Who are the External Stakeholders in Restructuring?

 - The bond debt is coming due next year and debt capital markets investment bankers have informed the company that refinancing is not possible as the interest payments are too high

-- Debt investors are also cautious about the company as the oil wells are getting depleted, which means that the $50mm of cash flow is declining
+- Debt investors are also cautious about the company as the oil wells are getting depleted, which means that the $50mm of cash flow is expected to decline

 Restructuring Plan (Source of Funding)